-WHERE ARE WE NOW?

-Sets out the strengths, weaknesses, opportunities and threats of Vincent's current transport network and the results of the stakeholder engagement surrounding this.
+WHERE ARE WE NOW? - Sets out the strengths, weaknesses, opportunities and threats of Vincent's current transport network and the results of the stakeholder engagement surrounding this.

-WHERE DO WE WANT TO BE?

-Sets out the vision and associated objectives and plans that will respond to the data and consultation collected in the 'where are we now' focus area, to enhance and improve Vincent's transport network.
+WHERE DD WE WANT TO BE? - Sets out the vision and associated objectives and plans that will respond to the data and consultation collected in the 'where are we now' focus area, to enhance and improve Vincent's transport network.
 The supporting tools which will be used to achieve this are also outlined.

-HOW DO WE GET THERE?

-Outlines the actions which contribute to achieving the vision, objectives, and plans of the Accessible City Strategy.
+HDW DD WE GET THERE? - Outlines the actions which contribute to achieving the vision, objectives, and plans of the Accessible City Strategy.

-HOW DO THE VISION, OBJECTIVES, Plans, & Actions relate?
+HOW DO THE VISION, OBJECTIVES, PLANS, AND ACTIONS RELATE?

-VISION High level goal for the Accessible City Strategy.
+Vision - High level goal for the Accessible City Strategy.